 Regions: Lodi, Sierra Foothills, Sonoma, Mendocino, North Coast & Santa Barbara: The West coast climate of California produces some of the best wines in the United States.
 These regions produce many organically grown grapes that fare well in the cool Pacific breezes.
 Wines coming from these areas include: Reserve Cabernet Sauvignon, Petite Sirah, Chardonnay, Sangiovese, Reserve Malbec, and Viognier.

 This region is the largest AVA in Texas and the second largest inside the United States.
 The west Texas climate can bring extreme heat and little rain but grape varietals such as Cabernet Franc and Syrah grow tremendously well despite the harsh weather conditions.
-The 290 Wine Castle estate will produce Syrah, Cabernet Sauvignon, and Cabernet Franc three to five years from their initial rooting date of March 2018.
+The 290 Wine Castle estate will produce Syrah, Cabernet Sauvignon, and Cabernet Franc.